Algo - Hearing Screening Test.

 Intralipid (IL) - A white solution of fats that may be given to a baby intravenously along with hyperalimentation (TPN).

 Intravenous (IV) - A catheter or a needle placed into a vein to allow the infusion of fluids into the bloodstream.

 Intubated - A term to describe a baby who requires an endotracheal tube (ET tube) and ventilator for assistance with breathing.

-Jaundice (hyperbilirubinemia) - The yellow color of the baby's skin and whites of the eyes caused by excessive bilirubin levels.
+Jaundice (hyperbilirubinemia) - The yellow color of the baby's skin and whites of the eyes caused by excessive bilirubin levels or abnormal liver function.